 Her current Leverhulme project 'Atrocity's Archives: The Remnants of Transitional Justice' explores and compares the archival narratives of the Rwandan Gacaca Courts and those of the International Criminal Tribunal for Rwanda (ICTR).
 Julia's research is concerned with the ways narratives of the harm committed emerge and how the underlying assumptions of the Gacaca courts and the ICTR are addressed in the archival texts.

 Professor of Criminal Justice

-Research interests: Security; criminal law; criminal justice; counter-terrorism; penal theory and philosophy of criminal law
+Research interests: Security; criminal law; criminal justice; counter-terrorism; immigration, penal theory and philosophy of criminal law

 Lucia Zedner is Professor of Criminal Justice, Law Fellow at Corpus Christi College, Oxford and a Member of the Centre for Criminology, University of Oxford.

 She was formerly a student and then Prize Research Fellow at Nuffield College Oxford (1984-89) and a lecturer at the London School of Economics (1989-94).
 She returned to Oxford in 1994, becoming a Reader in 1999 and Professor in 2005.
 She has served on the Research College of the Economic and Social Science Research Council (ESRC - 2005-08); on the Advisory Panel of The Leverhulme Trust (2013- present) and the Projects Committee of The British Academy (2013- present).
 She was elected a Fellow of The British Academy in 2012.

 She has held visiting fellowships at universities in Germany, Israel, America, and Australia.
 Since 2007 she has also held the position of Conjoint Professor in the Law Faculty at the University of New South Wales, Sydney where she is a regular visitor.